Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: A power-less rotational inertia term in the continuum mechanics of polar materials with classical kinetic energy density

-In our theory, all classical effects are of course included.
-Again, for simplicity, let us assume a spatially uniform material spin field arising from rigid rotation and aligned (anti-)parallel to the magnetic field direction.
+For simplicity, let us assume a spatially uniform material spin field arising from rigid rotation and aligned (anti-)parallel to the magnetic field direction.
 Let us also assume $\calA$ to be a function of $(\bfs, \bfm)$.
-Then, even in the absence of damping ($c_2 = 0$, $\mathbb{M}^{-1} = (g(\calA, \bfm))^{-1} \bfI + \bfm \otimes \calA$ for $\calA \perp \bfm$, e.g., $\calA = f(\bfs \cdot \bfm) \bfs \times \bfm$ where $f$ is a scalar valued function (say, e.g., a constant or signum) of its argument, if the initial condition on $\bfm$ does not everywhere lie on the plane perpendicular to the magnetic/material spin axis, then there can be alignment of the magnetization distribution with the (material) spin axis.
-Given the vast freedom in the possibilities for $\calA$, e.g., the explicit form mentioned above, it can be checked that anti-alignment of the volume averaged magnetization in the body with the spin axis is possible, starting from a distribution with no net magnetization in the body.
+Then, even in the absence of damping ($c_2 = 0$, $\mathbb{M}_A^{-1} = (g(\calA, \bfm))^{-1} \bfI + \bfm \otimes \calA$ for $\calA \perp \bfm$, e.g., $\calA = f(\bfs \cdot \bfm) \bfs \times \bfm$ where $f$ is a scalar valued function (say, e.g., a constant or signum) of its argument, if the initial condition on $\bfm$ does not everywhere (along the whole cylinder) lie on the plane perpendicular to the magnetic/material spin axis, then there can be alignment of the magnetization distribution with the (material) spin axis.
+Given the vast freedom in the possibilities for $\calA$, e.g., the explicit form mentioned above, it can be checked that anti-alignment of the volume averaged magnetization in the body with the spin axis is possible, starting from a distribution with no \emph{net} magnetization in the body.
 Of course, non-vanishing damping promotes alignment without any restriction on the initial magnetization distribution.
 These features would be in accord with the Barnett effect \citep{barnett1915magnetization}, which corresponds to inducing magnetization through material spin.
-In fact, even in the absence of an external field or dissipation and with the initial magnetization lying in the plane perpendicular to the material spin $(\bfm \perp \bfs)$, a tendency towards alignment can be obtained by a suitable choice of $\calA$; e.g., for $\hat{\bfs}$ the unit vector in the direction of $\bfs$, consider $\calA := - c_1 \bfm + b_1 \hat{\bfs} \times \bfm$, $b_1$ a scalar.
+In fact, even in the absence of an external field or dissipation and with the initial magnetization lying in the plane perpendicular to the material spin ($\bfm \perp \bfs$ along the whole cylinder), a tendency towards alignment can be obtained by a suitable choice of $\calA$; e.g., for $\hat{\bfs}$ the unit vector in the direction of $\bfs$, consider $\calA := - c_1 \bfm + b_1 \hat{\bfs} \times \bfm$, $b_1$ a scalar.